XuqiuyeLi/Yoshitoma-Nara-Portfolio/README.md

 # Yoshitoma-Nara-Portfolio
-A single page portfolio of Japanese Contemporary Artist "Yoshitoma Nara".
+A single page portfolio of Japanese Contemporary Artist "奈良美智".

 ## How to run
 1. Download all the files from this repository.